MaliHb/exchange-rates-analysis/README.md

    jupyter notebook exchange_rates_analysis.ipynb

 ## Visualizations
-- Line plot of exchange rates over time
+- Line plot for the trend of exchange rates
-- Histogram of exchange rates
+- Histogram for the distribution of closing exchange rates
 - Box plot to show data spread and outliers
-- Moving average plot
+- Moving average plot to highlight longer-term trends